Juno Awards of 2000

-The Juno Awards of 2000 were held in Toronto, Ontario, Canada during the weekend of 11–12 March 2000.
+The Juno Awards of 2000 were held in Toronto, Canada, during the weekend of March 11–12, 2000.

-The primary ceremonies were hosted by The Moffatts at the SkyDome (now Rogers Centre) on 12 March 2000 and broadcast on CBC Television.
-This marked the first year that the award ceremonies were divided over two days, with non-televised award categories presented on 11 March.
+The primary ceremonies were hosted by the family group the Moffatts at the SkyDome (now Rogers Centre), on March 12, 2000, and broadcast on CBC Television.
+This marked the first year that the award ceremonies were divided over two days, with non-televised award categories presented on March 11.

 The following award categories were nationally televised: